-We will not receive any of the proceeds of the sale by selling stockholders of the common stock covered by this prospectus.
-See the section entitled "Selling Stockholders" beginning on page 34 for a list of those persons and entities receiving proceeds from the sale of the shares of common stock.
+We will not receive any of the proceeds of the sale by the selling stockholder of the common stock covered by this prospectus.
+See the section entitled "Selling Stockholder" beginning on page 34 for information relating to the entity receiving proceeds from the sale of the shares of common stock.